-In Newham primary head teachers will normally meet with any parent who requests summer born entry with, where possible, their early years provider to determine the outcome.
+In Newham primary head teachers will normally arrange to meet with any parents/carers who request summer born entry with, where possible, their early year's provider and other relevant professionals to determine the outcome.
+Minutes will be taken at the meeting and all parties will be asked to sign to confirm they are an accurate representation of the meeting.

-If the Admission Authority approves the request, the parent will be advised to re-apply in the following year and provide a copy of the decision.
-However there can be no guarantee of a place being available at the school, as this is dependent on the number of applicants that year.
+If the admission authority/head teacher approves the request, the parent will be advised to re-apply by the national closing date for reception for the following year and provide a copy of the decision.

+There can be no guarantee of a place being available at the same school in the next year's round of admissions, as this is dependent on the number of applications that year and the priority of all other applicants.
 It is not possible to reserve a place for the following year.
-Parents are therefore advised to have alternative arrangement in place.
+Parents are therefore advised to have alternative arrangements in place.